 - Emotional Awareness and Expression Therapy (EAET): This therapy helps you understand and express your emotions, which can help reduce physical pain.

 - Acceptance and Commitment Therapy (ACT): ACT encourages you to accept your reactions, be present, choose a direction, and take action to deal with pain effectively.

 By combining these different approaches, Lin's program offers a comprehensive way to manage sciatic pain and similar conditions.
-Remember, with the right guidance and support, you can overcome chronic shoulder pain and live a fulfilling life.
+Remember, with the right guidance and support, you can overcome sciatic pain and live a fulfilling life.